isheeba/WP-Block-Theme-Journey/README.md

 * What is a Block Theme?
 * Why use Block Themes?
 * Key differences from Traditional(classic) Themes
+* What is Block Editor and Site Editor?
 * Required tools and setup